 - many of the students had valued the structured nature of the National Citizen Service (NCS) programme, especially the residential aspect and community feel

 - the students would value a recognised accreditation that would enhance their CV, such as a project management qualification

 - they would like a sense of ‘being chosen’ and exclusivity from being part of the project network.

 At this stage, the project team were also planning a major business-facing conference to explore issues related to BAME recruitment, with input from the project’s business partners.
-Based on the focus group feedback, and in close consultation with J, a four-day student-business conference was co-designed at the Leicester Marriott Hotel instead, which was fully residential for the students.
+Based on the focus group feedback, and in close consultation with J, a four-day student-business conference was co-designed instead, which was fully residential for the students.

 The first two days were dedicated to intensive student training in themes such as growth mindset, thinking like a recruiter and commercial awareness.